reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/Teams_chat_PeopleCurrentlyInTheChat.md

 draft: false
 ---

-Have you ever wondered how to restrict the default sharing link in Teams chats to 'People currently in this chat'?
+Have you ever wondered how to default the default sharing link in Teams chats to 'People currently in this chat'?
 By default, if "Anyone" is disabled within the tenant, the sharing link is set to "People in my organization".
 This can be a challenge when you want to limit access to only those in the current chat.
 All files uploaded to a Teams Chat are stored in the uploader's OneDrive for Business.

 ![MS Teams Chat Files](../images/Teams_chat_PeopleCurrentlyInTheChat/OneDriveMSTeamsChatFiles.png)